skuzzle/jeve/README.md

 * no handling of errors during event delegation
 * not parallelizable
 * process of event delegation can not be aborted
+* If the UserManager class should fire another type of events to another type of listeners, we would need to create a second list which holds the other listener kinds.

 jeve addresses all those weaknesses by using new Java 8 features.
-See the quickstart guide below to learn how to improve event delegation.
+See the quick start guide below to learn how to improve event delegation.

 # Quickstart
 Using jeve for simple event dispatching is rather simple.
 It involves creating